Syrian refugee group returns from Lebanon

 Syrian state television reported that about 1,200 refugees were expected to cross back into the country from Lebanon on Saturday before returning to their homes.

-Lebanon’s security chief Abbas Ibrahim said "the coming period will witness the return of hundreds of thousands of refugees from Lebanon" in comments reported by Hizbullah’s al-Manar television channel.
+Lebanon´s security chief Abbas Ibrahim said “the coming period will witness the return of hundreds of thousands of refugees from Lebanon” in comments reported by Hezbollah´s al-Manar television channel.

 State television in Syria and the private al-Jadeed channel in Lebanon showed buses full of refugees at the crossing point on the frontier.